huuyafwww/storycap/CONTRIBUTING.md

 ## Directory structure

-This repository adopts mono-repo structure using Lerna.
+This repository adopts mono-repo structure using pnpm.

 Each package has the following role: